rekha-balan/azure-docs-test2-pr.nl-NL/articles/hdinsight/hdinsight-hadoop-create-linux-clusters-dotnet-sdk.md

 ---
-title: Create Azure HDInsight (Hadoop) using .NET | Microsoft Docs
+title: Create Hadoop clusters using .NET - Azure HDInsight
 description: Learn how to create Hadoop, HBase, Storm, or Spark clusters on Linux for HDInsight using the HDInsight .NET SDK.
 services: hdinsight
-documentationcenter: ''
-author: mumian
+author: mamccrea
-manager: jhubbard
-editor: cgronlun
-tags: azure-portal
-ms.assetid: 9c74e3dc-837f-4c90-bbb1-489bc7124a3d
+ms.reviewer: jasonh
 ms.service: hdinsight
 ms.custom: hdinsightactive
-ms.devlang: na
-ms.topic: article
+ms.topic: conceptual
-ms.tgt_pltfrm: na
-ms.workload: big-data
-ms.date: 03/03/2017
+ms.date: 08/16/2018
-ms.author: jgao
+ms.author: mamccrea
-ms.openlocfilehash: be827cd08b5dc3c11eb92f7552e291b17902068d
+ms.openlocfilehash: 86ea4ae99a0d8cda27ed0289ca7bdd81eb6ba47c
-ms.sourcegitcommit: 5b9d839c0c0a94b293fdafe1d6e5429506c07e05
+ms.sourcegitcommit: d1451406a010fd3aa854dc8e5b77dc5537d8050e
-ms.translationtype: HT
+ms.translationtype: MT
 ms.contentlocale: nl-NL
-ms.lasthandoff: 08/02/2018
+ms.lasthandoff: 09/13/2018
-ms.locfileid: "44552408"
+ms.locfileid: "44809756"
 ---
 # <a name="create-linux-based-clusters-in-hdinsight-using-the-net-sdk"></a>Create Linux-based clusters in HDInsight using the .NET SDK

 [!INCLUDE [selector](../../includes/hdinsight-create-linux-cluster-selector.md)]

-The HDInsight .NET SDK provides .NET client libraries that make it easier to work with HDInsight from a .NET Framework application.
-This article demonstrates how to create a Linux-based HDInsight cluster using the .NET SDK.
+Learn how to create a Hadoop cluster in Azure HDInsight cluster using the .NET SDK.

 > [!IMPORTANT]
 > The steps in this document create a cluster with one worker node.
-If you plan on more than 32 worker nodes, either at cluster creation or by scaling the cluster after creation, then you must select a head node size with at least 8 cores and 14GB ram.
+If you plan on more than 32 worker nodes, either at cluster creation or by scaling the cluster after creation, you need to select a head node size with at least 8 cores and 14GB ram.
 >
 > For more information on node sizes and associated costs, see [HDInsight pricing](https://azure.microsoft.com/pricing/details/hdinsight/).